The Joy Luck Club (film): An-Mei and Rose Hsu

-Years later, in America, An-Mei's daughter, Rose, meets her future husband, Ted Jordan, in college.
+Later in America, An-Mei's daughter, Rose, meets her future husband, Ted Jordan, in college.
 Ted is initially attracted to Rose's assertive, forthright nature.
-She agrees to marry him when he confronts his snobbish mother for making racist comments towards her.
-Over the course of their marriage, Rose and Ted grow apart, mainly because Rose, desperate to fit in with Ted's associates, becomes submissive and demure at the cost of her own identity and interests.
-To complicate matters more, Rose suspects that Ted has cheated on her with another woman, which he asserts is not the main reason for their problems.
+She marries him after he confronts his snobbish mother for making racist comments towards her.
+Throughout their marriage, Rose and Ted grow apart, mainly because Rose, desperate to fit in with Ted's associates, becomes submissive and demure at the cost of her own identity and interests.
+To complicate matters, Rose suspects that Ted is cheating, which he asserts is not the reason for their problems.

-Some time later, An-Mei comes for a visit and relays the story of her own mother's fate to Rose.
-When An-Mei arrives at Wu-Tsing's house, the Second Wife gives An-Mei a pearl necklace as a gift.
+Some time later, An-Mei visits and relays the story of her own mother's fate to Rose.
+When An-Mei arrives at Wu-Tsing's house, the second wife gives An-Mei a pearl necklace as a gift.
 Dismayed that her daughter has been so easily won over, An-Mei's mother breaks the necklace, revealing it to be made of glass.

-Later, An-Mei learns the truth of how her mother became a Fourth Wife: While her mother was at the temple mourning the death of her husband, the Second Wife met and befriended her, enticing her to meet Wu-Tsing, who raped and impregnated her.
-The mother's relatives refused to believe she had been raped and kicked her out of the house.
-With nowhere else to go, the mother reluctantly agreed to become Wu-Tsing's Fourth Wife.
-After her mother gave birth to a boy, An-Mei's half brother, the Second Wife claimed him as her own.
-After telling An-Mei the truth about her situation, the mother commits suicide by eating "sticky sweet dumplings" laced with opium, choosing the day of her death carefully to threaten Wu-Tsing with the vengeance of her angry ghost.
-Afraid of this curse, Wu-Tsing vows to honor An-Mei's mother as an honorable First Wife and promises to raise An-Mei and her half brother accordingly.
-When the Second Wife tries to pay respects to An-Mei's late mother, An-Mei screams at the Second Wife, and destroys her necklace.
-As An-Mei narrates, the Second Wife's hair starts turning white after that day.
+An-Mei learns the truth about how her mother became a fourth wife: while her mother was at the temple mourning her husband, the second wife befriended her, enticing her to meet Wu-Tsing, who later raped and impregnated her.
+The relatives did not believe she was raped and kicked her out of the house.
+Nowhere else to go, she reluctantly agreed to be Wu-Tsing's fourth wife.
+She gave birth to An-Mei's half brother, whom the second wife since has claimed as her own.

+Telling An-Mei the truth about her situation, she commits suicide by eating dumplings laced with opium, choosing the day carefully to threaten Wu-Tsing with the vengeance of her angry ghost.
+In fear, he vows to honor An-Mei's mother as the first wife and promises to raise An-Mei and her half-brother accordingly.
+When the second wife tries to pay respects to An-Mei's late mother, An-Mei screams at her and destroys her necklace.

-In the present day, An-Mei encourages Rose to stand up to Ted for herself and their daughter Jennifer, or nothing will change.
-To avoid the fate of An-Mei's mother, Rose reclaims her strength and confronts Ted, telling him that he will leave the house and that he will not take their daughter away from her.
-Rose then tells him that she was wrong to consider her love for him as less worthy than his love for her, compelling Ted to take her seriously and stop taking her for granted.
-At June's farewell party, Rose and Ted are seen together, the state of their marriage seemingly much improved.
+In the present, An-Mei encourages Rose to stand up to Ted.
+To avoid the fate of her grandmother, Rose reclaims her strength and confronts Ted, telling him to leave the house and her daughter.
+She tells him she was wrong to consider her love as less worthy than his, compelling Ted to stop taking her for granted.
+At the party, they are seen together kissing and sharing a slice of cake.